TAbdiukov/twitter-raw-data-extension/README.md

 The extension is now available through the official distribution channels for both Chrome and Firefox.
 For most users, installing from these official sources is the easiest and most reliable option.
-Just visit the extension’s page in the Chrome Web Store or Firefox Add-ons and add it to your browser.
+Just visit the extension's page in the Chrome Web Store or Firefox Add-ons and add it to your browser.

 ### Manual Installation (for development or local testing)